Skip to main content

 Ethereum

 Ethereum inherits and extends the foundational principles of Bitcoin.
 This approach gives developers the flexibility to create complex DApps.
 A unique feature of Ethereum is its ability to provide each account with an individualized data store, allowing transactions to perform token transfers and change the state of the blockchain by interacting with smart contracts.
-As we know, this ability to synchronously interact between accounts offers great promise for application development but also raises the issue of scalability.
+As we know, this ability to synchronously interact between accounts offers great promise for application development, but also raises the issue of scalability.
 Each transaction on the Ethereum network requires nodes to update and maintain the entire state of the blockchain, which leads to significant latency and increases the cost of gas as network utilization increases.

 TON

 TON offers an alternative approach to improve scalability and performance in response to these challenges.
 Designed to provide developers with maximum flexibility to create various applications, TON uses the concept of shards and the MasterChain to optimize the block creation process.
-Each TON ShardChain and MasterChain generates a new block on average every 3 seconds, ensuring fast transaction execution.
+TON each ShardChain and MasterChain generate a new block on average every 3 seconds, ensuring fast transaction execution.
 Unlike Ethereum, where state updates are synchronous, TON implements asynchronous messaging between smart contracts, allowing each transaction to be processed independently and in parallel, significantly speeding up transaction processing on the network.
 Sections and articles to familiarize yourself with:

 In conclusion, by comparing TON and Ethereum's architecture and technological underpinnings, it's clear that TON offers significant advantages.
 With its innovative approach to asynchronous transaction processing and unique shard and MasterChain architecture, TON demonstrates the potential to support millions of transactions per second without compromising security or centralization.
 High scalability provides the platform with outstanding flexibility and efficiency, making it ideal for various applications.